 - Routine maintenance services

-Owning GM’s Extended Warranty
+Cost Of GM's Extended Warranty

 When it comes time to sell your car, the warranty is fully transferrable.
 On this point, GM aligns with the crowd since most manufacturers tie their warranties to the vehicle identification number (VIN) and not the owner.